jomtek/LazenLang/DOC.md

     }

 ## 6. Lambdas
-Lambdas, are anonymous functions considered as expressions, which have no implicit return type and which can't hide any instruction.
+Lambdas are anonymous functions considered as expressions.
+They have no implicit return type and which can't hide any instruction.

 An example of a self-explanatory lambda :
 `func(x) -> x * 2`